New York Uninsured Motorist Accident Lawyer

 This PIP coverage only pays for personal injury costs.
 It does not pay for auto body repair or property damage to any third party.

 This personal injury protection is primary to health insurance.
-This means that it will pay out first if the injury is due to an auto accident.
+This means it will pay out first if the injury is due to an auto accident.
 This is an important fact to note.

 There are certain times when this PIP coverage won't help you: